By Tech Powered Dad | August 22, 2012

 Click here for information about legal calculators on the SAT, or here for calculators on the ACT.

 Bottom Line TI-84 vs. TI-Nspire CX

 If you’re given the option, I have to strongly recommend the TI-Nspire CX.
-I know there are some loyal TI-84 users hanging on, but, honestly, it’s like comparing the original NES to the Nintendo Wii.
+I know there are some loyal TI-84 users hanging on, but, honestly, it’s like comparing the your original flip phone to the latest iPhone.
 Virtually everything about the TI-Nspire CX is vastly superior to the TI-84 plus, including the display, color, touchpad, graphing features, documents, point and click interface, dropdown menus, etc. It’s not a fair fight.
 When parents and students ask me, I point them towards the TI-Nspire every time.
 It’s what I use with my students, and I’ve been thrilled with their success using it.
-You can find the best price by buying your TI-Nspire CX at Amazon.
-If by some chance, you’re a teacher or student who’s in a school hanging onto the TI-84 platform for now, and you need some help with your new TI-Nspire, please consider my new TI-Nspire Tutorials book for beginners.
+If you’re a teacher or student who’s in a school that’s been hanging onto the TI-84 platform until now, and you need some help with your new TI-Nspire, please consider my new TI-Nspire Tutorials book for beginners.

 Click here to see the TI-Nspire CX Price on Amazon.

 Please note that some links on this site are affiliate links, meaning a percentage of your purchase will support my work at Tech Powered Math at no additional cost to you.
 Thanks for your support!